act65/masters-thesis/sprints/inverse-energy/README.md

 - Grid world experiment?
 - partial observations via a projection matrix!?

 Want a set of simple trajectories, agent moves in a straight line towards its goal.
-E should learn to measure the (squared) distance!?w
+E should learn to measure the (squared) distance!?

+### Thoughts

+- IEL is interesting if approached in the multi agent setting.
+- ?